All Your Need to Know for Website Translation

 Change in language affects the layout of the website too.
-One common problem that any developer and translator face is related to expansion or contraction of the context.
+One common problem that any developer and translator faces is related to the expansion or contraction of the context.

 Some languages use less space, are concise while some take larger space.
 For instance, if you translate content from English to Chinese, it will take less space but if you translate content from English to Arabic, not only more space will be required but the font size will be bigger in comparison as well.

-So you cannot ignore the translating copy, each language has variation in roots and dialects.
+So you cannot ignore the translating copy, each language has variations in roots and dialects.
 This difference also plays a huge role in shaping the website layout in the source and target language.